Mysonh/Social-Network-API/README.md

 THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list
 ```
 ## Description
+An API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+You’ll use Express.js for routing, a MongoDB database, and the Mongoose ODM.

 ## Link
 [Webpage](https://socialapi-app.herokuapp.com/)